The EM Board

 Community Awareness Emergency Response (CAER) of Metro-Huntsville works in close cooperation with the Madison County Emergency Planning Committee.
 The relationship between these two entities fosters and promotes sound environmental practices and accountability in the business and corporate setting so that the residents of Huntsville and Madison County are ensured of an environmentally safe place to live, work, and play.
 In order to promote this message to businesses and to the local communities, CAER of Metro Huntsville offers topics of interest on environmental issues which affects local industries and response organizations.

-CAER meetings are open to the general public, and are held quarterly on the first Thursday of the month at 11:00 a.m.
+CAER meetings are open to the general public.
 Please contact the Huntsville-Madison County Emergency Management Agency at (256) 427-5130 for meeting locations.

 Membership of CAER is open to all companies or businesses that manufacture, use, generate, store, or transport chemicals within Madison County.
 Governmental agencies may also become members.
 CAER insists that member companies be in full compliance with all applicable environmental rules and regulations and is a member of the Madison County Emergency Planning Committee.
 In addition, the Director of the Huntsville- Madison County Emergency Management Agency is a member of the Board of Directors of CAER.
 Each newly proposed member is voted on by the active membership of CAER.
 Members understand that full compliance with state and federal environmental rules and regulations is expected.